isomerpages/moe-christchurchsec/_our-experience/Special Learning Programmes/National Digital Learning Programme.md

 ##### Device Management Application (DMA)

 You child’s Chromebooks will be installed with DMA to provide a safer digital environment for learning:<br>
-(1) Web content is filtered to remove inappropriate content e.g.  pornography, gambling, extremism, violence<br>
+1.&nbsp;Web content is filtered to remove inappropriate content e.g.  pornography, gambling, extremism, violence<br>
-(2) Internet connection is set from 7 a.m. to 11 p.m.<br>
+2.&nbsp;Internet connection is set from 7 a.m. to 11 p.m.<br>
-(3) Only approved applications will be installed<br>
+3.&nbsp;Only approved applications will be installed<br>

 There are three DMA options, each allowing parents / guardians different levels of restriction, control and monitoring after school hours e.g. amend internet connection timing, install other applications.&nbsp;

-Information on each option and how to request a change in options can be found here.
-Insert the instructions?**
+More details on the three DMA options can be found under “**Other Resources**”.

+Should you wish to change your child’s / ward’s DMA After-School options, you can submit the request via the link previously sent in PG.

 <img src="/images/DMA2.png" style="width:65%">